deepak-kumbhar/java-dbf-parser/README.md

 # Appending Records

-From version 0.4.0 onwards JavaDBF supports appending of records to an existing DBF file.
+From version 0.4.0 onwards JavaDBFParser supports appending of records to an existing DBF file.
 Use the same constructor used in Sync Mode to achieve this.
 But here the File object passed to the construction should represent the DBF file to which records are to be appended.